-Often confused with Simhamukha, of which she is a form, Dakini Simhavaktra is a lion-faced attendant of Palden Lha-mo and therefore represented as a smaller figure in a sculpture or on a painting along with Palden Lha-mo and other characters.
+Often confused with Simhamukha, of which she is a form, Dakini Simhavaktra is a lion-faced attendant of Palden Lha-mo and therefore depicted as a smaller figure in a sculpture or on a painting along with Palden Lha-mo and other characters.
 She may be accompanied by a lion-faced witch and a bear-faced deity.

 Simhamukha, “The Lion-Faced”, is a meditational deity meant to repel all negative forces and obstacles and is regarded as an emanation of Buddha or a wisdom dakini.
-She has one face with three eyes and bared fangs, two hands, in which she holds a skull cup and a flaying knife, two legs, one of which rests over a victim, the is up in the air.
-She is adorned with a skull crown, a garland of 5o freshly severed heads, bone ornaments.
+She has one face with three eyes and bared fangs, two hands, in which she holds a skull cup and a flaying knife, two legs, one of which rests over a victim, the other is up in the air.
+She is adorned with a skull crown, a garland of 50 freshly severed heads, bone ornaments.
 A three-pointed staff or khatvanga (missing on the above picture) rests on the inside of her left arm.
 Her hair is erect and usually painted with orange pigment.